sorcery. Er, electricity. (Sorry, lots of people get the two mixed up).

 So if you have a single 100-Ah battery, the largest inverter you should purchase is 500 watts.
 And that’s pushing it.

-And since we’ve just learned that you really need at least 1,000 watts to run medium-sized AC appliances, that means you need at least 220-Ah in your battery bank.
-Which means you probably need two batteries.
+And since we’ve just learned that you really need at least 1,500 watts to run medium-sized AC appliances, that means you need at least 300-Ah in your battery bank.
+Which means you probably need 3+ batteries.

-If you want to run your air conditioner off a 2000W inverter, you need at least 400-Ah of capacity!
+If you want to run your air conditioner off a 2500W inverter, you need at least 500-Ah of capacity!
+And that’s the bare minimum!
+1,000-Ah would be much, much more practical.

 Anyways, that’s my secret.
 Your inverter is only as strong as your battery system.